If you’re building a website for the first time, you have likely come across the term Shared Web Hosting.

 Let’s understand everything in detail.

-Shared web hosting means that many websites are hosted on a single server.
+Shared web hosting refers to the practice of hosting multiple websites on a single server.
 All these websites use the same resources of that server, such as:

 - CPU (processing power)